goldnarms/IconWiki/Deployment.md

 - Open a terminal shell
 - Navigate to your Icon project root folder
-- Execute `git remote add icon-dev <Heroku Git URL>``
+- Execute `git remote add <remote name> <Heroku Git URL>`

 The Heroku Git URL is found on the application settings page.
-Now your repository is ready to push updates to Heroku.
+The `<remote name>` values may be whatever you like, but the rest of the documentation will assume you called them `icon-prod` and `icon-dev`.

 ### Pushing from GitHub to Heroku